Mining Engineering

 section of the mining engineer's occupation than of the other

-engineering branches.
 Mines are operated only to earn immediate

 profits.
 No question of public utility enters, so that all mining